NA-MIC/ProjectWeek/PW37_2022_Virtual/README.md

 If you have any questions, you can contact the [organizers](../README.md#who-to-contact).

+Please fill out the [post-Project Week](https://forms.gle/E4ETUPXkKt3iFxvJ7) survey to let us know what you think.

 ## Before Project Week
 1. Register [here](https://forms.gle/AyPNhqVeXVD3xR2q9), it is free!
 1. Attend one or more preparation meetings to present a project you intend to work on at PW, for which you are seeking collaborators or to join one of the projects proposed by others.